ampproject/amphtml/GOVERNANCE.md

 * In the event the Tech Lead is unable to perform their duty, or abdicates, the Core Committers can select a new Tech Lead from amongst themselves.
 * In the unlikely event that there are no more Core Committers, Google Inc. will appoint a new Tech Lead.
 * Significant feature development and changes to AMP require following the ["Intent to implement"](./CONTRIBUTING.md#contributing-features) process including approval from the Tech Lead and one Core Committer.
-* Before contributions can be merged into the AMP Project approval must be given by an [Owner and a Core Committer](./contributing/owners-and-committers.md)
+* Before contributions can be merged into the AMP Project, approval must be given by an [Owner and a Core Committer](./contributing/owners-and-committers.md)

 ### List of Core Committers: